halfflat/tinyopt/README.md

    supplied, use the default parser for the type `V` to convert the option argument.

-   If the match and value pase is successful, increment `argp` once or twice as required to advance to the next option.
+   If the match and value parse is successful, increment `argp` once or twice as required to advance to the next option.

 The `parse` functions will throw `missing_argument` if no argument is found